Game Boy Architecture

 Window map rendering process.

 The Window is a 160x144 pixel layer containing tiles displayed on top of the background and sprites.
-It doesn’t scroll.
+This layer doesn’t scroll.

-The remaining tile map can be assigned to the window layer.
+The remaining tile map can be assigned to the Window layer, it also shares the same palette with the Background layer.

 Thus, games normally use it to display player stats, scores and other ‘always-on’ information.